Safety & Sea Survival Course (SSSC)

 • To familiarise skippers and crews with safety and emergency equipment, its purpose, deployment, and use.

-An SSSC certificate will be issued by Australian Sailing to successful candidates and will be valid for a period of 5 years.
+An SSSC certificate will be issued by Australian Sailing to successful candidates and will be valid for a period of five years.

 Your fitness to be able to complete the wet drill and other activities is anticipated.